Pitakotte Gal Ambalama (Sinhala: කෝට්ටේ ගල් අම්බලම) is a stone doss-house located in Pita-Kotte in Colombo District, Sri Lanka.

 The structure

-The structure is today standing aside of the Kotte road at the Pitakotte junction.
+The structure is today standing aside the Kotte road at the Pitakotte junction.
 It is about 12 feet in height, 20 feet in length, and 15 feet in width (Manathunga, 2016; Wijewardana et al., 2011).
-The roof is seemed to be completely renovated and is borne by 10 stone pillars (Wijewardana et al., 2011).
+The roof seems to be completely renovated and is borne by 10 stone pillars (Wijewardana et al., 2011).
 Stone pillars contain no carvings and are connected to each other by a recently built short wall.
-Due to a road widening program by the Road Development Authority, the Ambalama was dismantled recently from its original place and re-positioned in the current location (Fonseka, 2010).
+Unlike in the Ambalamas of the Kandyan Period, the height of the seats of Pitakotte Gal Ambalama does not vary and it is possible that there ware no caste differences prevailed in the society at the time of its construction (Dasanayaka, 2018.).
+Due to a road widening program by the Road Development Authority, the Ambalama was dismantled recently from its original place and re-positioned in its current location (Fonseka, 2010).

 A protected monument